westerndigitalcorporation/riscv-fw-infrastructure/README.md

 ```

 ### Additional downloads
-- From the repo unzip riscv-gnu-toolchain-9.2.0-debian.tar.gz to your designated directory for the tool chain
+- From the repo unzip riscv-gnu-toolchain-debian.tar.gz to your designated directory for the tool chain
 - From the repo unzip eclipse_mcu_2019_01.7z to your designated directory for the Eclipse MCU

-      $ tar -xvf riscv-gnu-toolchain-9.2.0-debian.tar.gz -C [Toolchain-root]
+      $ tar -xvf riscv-gnu-toolchain-debian.tar.gz -C [Toolchain-root]

       $ 7z x eclipse_mcu_2019_01.7z -o[Eclipse-MCU-root]